Dual Enrollment Courses

 Grand Canyon University (GCU) offers dual enrollment classes as an affordable and efficient way for high school students to gain a head start on their college degree.
 We are committed to ensuring that high school students experience the same level of instruction, resources and rigor as our traditional college students.

-Dual enrollment is offered as a benefit to schools, school districts or home school organizations that participate in:
+Dual enrollment courses are offered as a benefit to schools, school districts or home school organizations that participate in:

 - Canyon Christian Schools Consortium (CCSC)